 Imagine having to convince a crowd to buy a beautiful product you have to offer?

-You will worry about flopping and get scared if you aren’t strong enough.
+You will worry about flopping and get worried that you aren’t strong enough.

-Why can’t I be like miss/mister A?
-She/he stepped up her game, overcame the fear of failure.
-A’s business/career is booming.
+The truth is, you don’t have to question why you can’t be like miss A who stepped up her game and overcame the fear of failure.
+Now, A’s business/career is booming.

 - How did he/she do it?